TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

-# Getting Started with MDP Stack Generator
+# Getting Started with `platys`

 On this page you generate a simple platform which can then be run on Docker Compose.
-The platform uses Kafka and Zookeeper and it should be understandable even if you haven't worked with Kafka before.
+The platform we create, uses Kafka and Zookeeper and it should be understandable even if you haven't worked with Kafka before.

 ## Prerequisites

-Make sure that you have already installed the [Docker Engine](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/) and the [MDP Generator](install.md).
+Make sure that you have already installed the [Docker Engine](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/) and the [`platys`](install.md) toolset.

 ## Step 1: Initialize the environment

-First create a directory, which will hold the platform generator configuration as well as the generated artefacts:
+First create a directory, which will hold the `platys` configuration as well as the generated artefacts:

 ```
 mkdir kafka-plaform-example
 cd kafka-plaform-example
 ```

-Now let's initialize the current directory to be a Modern Data Platform Stack environment.
+Now let's initialize the current directory to use a Modern Data Analytics Platform Stack.

-We specify the concreate stack to use `trivais/modern-data-platform-stack-generator` as well as the version `1.2.0-preview` which is the current version of this generator.
+We specify the concreate platform stack `trivadis/mdp-stack` to use as well as the stack version `1.2.0` (the current version of this platform stack).

 With the `-n` option we give the platform a meaningful name.

 ```
-mdp init -n kafka-platform -sn trivadis/modern-data-platform-stack-generator -sv 1.2.0-preview
+platys init -n kafka-platform -sn trivadis/data-platform-stack -sv 1.2.0-preview
 ```

 This generates a `config.yml` file, if it does not exist already, with all the services which can be configured for the platform.